tdom::schema -

 </xsd:schema>

-A likely one-to-one translation of that into a tDOM schema
+A simple one-to-one translation of that into a tDOM schema

 definition script would be: